Oneo64/Auldworlde/Characters/Ljorn.md

 Ljörn's favorite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 For some reason, his second favorite food is dried, hard bread with the crust.
 He says it's because it's chewy.

 ### Paranoia
 Ljörn has paranoia.
 He seems fine most of the time, but sometimes, it shows.
 He gets anxious when he's inside dark forests.
 If he sees corpses that look like they might wake up, he would freak out and leave the scene.
 He would avoid reading the story *Draugritt um minn Výss*, or any stories with undead in them.
-When looking at old weapons, especially rusted/deteriorated polearms, he would start breathing heavily.[^2]
+When looking at old weapons, especially rusted/deteriorated polearms, he would start breathing heavily.[^3]

+Sometimes out of nowhere, Ljörn gets reminded of his experience with Ingwaz and becomes paranoid, thinking Ingwaz might still be searching for him.
+He only calms down if he forgets about it, or knows he's near protective herbs.

 If confronted about his behavior, Ljörn would dismiss it.
 Even though Alfrir only noticed his behaviour once, Ljörn told him not to worry about it.